Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	_Associating App with Store_

-1. In the Associate Your App with the Windows Store Wizard, click **Sign In**.
+1. In the Associate Your App with the Windows Store wizard, click **Sign In**.

 	![Associating App with Store Wizard](./Images/associate-app-with-store.png?raw=true)